Eedi/PIIvot/README.md

 - Huggingface Account

-    To use Eedi's finetuned models, you may need to request access for your Huggingface account.
+    To use finetuned models, you may need to request access for your Huggingface account.
 Once you've been granted access to the hub, use `huggingface-cli login` with a User Access Token that has 'Read access to contents of all public gated repos you can access'.

 - (Optional) W&B Account